We have been delivering occupational health services for 16 years, building our reputation for quality.

 Gary Buchanan has thirty years' experience in emergency medical care and has been involved in immediate care education since 1988.
 He gained his comprehensive emergency care knowledge and skills through work in both hospital and pre-hospital settings, and has worked in a broad range of public and private health care sectors.
 Gary is a published author in this area and contributes to a number of standards bodies and other strategic organisations related to immediate care.
 He has been with Duradiamond Healthcare since its beginnings, helping the Education Services Department to gain its reputation as a leading provider of high-quality immediate care training and services to a large number of major organisations.
 Gary’s responsibilities include the design and development of all Duradiamond Healthcare’s educational products and services.

-Phil is a highly experienced OH technology expert and IT leader with over 15 years' occupational health industry experience.
-He also has over 20 years’ experience of delivering innovative technical solutions and information security governance.
-Phil's focus throughout has remained on devising and delivering commercially-effective occupational health technology strategies that enable and facilitate rather than hinder occupational health processes.
-He designed and managed delivery of the IT element of the Department of Work and Pensions national Fit for Work service including the delivery of a £8 million greenfield IL3 datacentre and a bespoke software solution.
+Phil is an OH technology expert and IT leader with over 15 years’ occupational health industry experience.
+Over the last 25 years Phil has dedicated his career to delivering innovative technical solutions and robust information security governance frameworks.
+He has guided organisations through the achievement of ISO27001 accreditation and established lasting and effective compliance and technology strategies.
+Phil’s focus throughout has been on delivering agile, innovative and commercially realistic technology architectures and software applications that push industry boundaries, but work in harmony with commercial and regulatory needs.
+He designed and managed the delivery of the information technology and information security elements of the DWP’s national Fit for Work service including the successful delivery of an £8 million greenfield IL3 datacentre and a bespoke software solution.
 He joined Duradiamond Healthcare in 2016.

 Head of Client Services